 What do I need to bring on a Mountaintrails guided hike?

-Mountaintrails guided hikes are devised to take you off of the normal routes and into the higher, wilder and more rugged parts of the Irish mountains.
-They are all fairly demanding and need some thought as to the clothing and equipment required, so what do you need to bring on our guided hikes in Ireland?
+Mountaintrails hiking tours are devised to take you off of the normal routes and into the wilder and more rugged parts of the Irish mountains not often visited by other tour companies.
+They are all fairly demanding and need some thought as to the clothing and equipment required, so what do you need to bring on a hiking tour in Ireland?

 Here are a few key points: